 Cape Cod Distracted Driving Attorney

 Some drivers think the ban on text messaging does not apply to them.
 They believe they are fully aware and fully in control … right up to the moment they cause a crash.
+Distracted driver accidents are on the rise.

 Texting while driving is a proven recipe for disaster, but any form of distracted driving increases the risk of an accident.
 If you were injured because another driver was doing something incompatible with safely piloting a car, he or she may be liable for your damages.